 Felony Charge Expungement

 Much like misdemeanors, Washington has specific rules for expunging a felony conviction.
-Generally speaking, Vancouver, WA, allows you to expunge one felony conviction from your record in your lifetime.
-The exception to this rule involves convictions for simple Possession of a Controlled Substance.
+Generally speaking, Vancouver, WA, allows you to expunge multiple felonies from your record.
+This includes simple Possession of a Controlled Substance.
 Under State v.
 Blake, you can expunge all previous convictions for simple Possession of a Controlled Substance.

 Not all felonies are expungable.
 Generally speaking, Washington allows you to expunge most Class C felonies and some Class B felonies.
 You cannot petition a court to expunge Class A felonies.
 Nor can you vacate a violent offense under RCW 9.94A.030 or a crime against persons, except that Assault II, Robbery II, and Assault III, when not committed against a police officer, may be vacated if the conviction did not involve a firearm, deadly weapon, or involve a sexual motivation enhancement.